Whitney Avalon: Princess Rap Battles

 The Princess Rap Battles series was created by Whitney Avalon and features fictional female characters facing off against each other in the form of a rap battle.
 Whitney Avalon appears in every episode as a major rap opponent.

 She posted the first Princess Rap Battle "Snow White vs. Elsa" in September 2014.
 Since then, she has posted more rap battles on the channel, including "Galadriel vs. Leia", "Mrs. Claus vs. Mary Poppins", and "Cinderella vs. Belle" starring Sarah Michelle Gellar, who is a fan of the series.
 Subsequent episodes include "Maleficent vs. Daenerys" starring Yvonne Strahovski, "Katniss vs. Hermione" starring Molly Quinn, "Freya vs. Ravenna" and "Rapunzel & Flynn vs. Anna & Kristoff".
 Avalon then posted two Wonderland vs. Oz themed battles: "Dorothy vs. Alice" starring Emily Kinney, Ryan McCartan, Jason Rogel, and Joey Richter followed by "The Queen of Hearts vs. The Wicked Witch of the West" with Alyssa Preston, Ben Giroux and (like all the battles) Avalon herself.
-A 2020 episode of the series featured Harley Quinn, Black Canary, and Huntress teaming up, and the latest episode, released in 2022, shows Genshin Impact characters Fischl and Mona battling.
+A 2020 episode of the series featured Harley Quinn, Black Canary, and Huntress teaming up.
+An episode, released in 2022, shows Genshin Impact characters Fischl and Mona battling.
+The latest episode, released in 2026, features Ariel rapping against Moana.